maxsimmonds1337/maxsimmonds.engineer/programming/c/NCO.md

 The above image shows a phasor of length 1, on what we shall call the complex plane.
 The x direction are real numbers, and the y are "imaginary".
 While this may seem a little abstract, it's useful for a whole number of applications, including phasors!

 You may have noticed the phasor pointing in a different direction.
 This is said to have rotated by 90 degrees.
 In the complex plane, we can say we have multiplied by "i".
 The explanation for this is as follows.
 Imagine we have a phasor in the complex plane, x+iy.
 If x was 1, and y was 0, we would have the graph plotted in the first sequence above.
-Now, if we are to multiply my 'i' (which has been defined as the square root of minus 1) then we get:
+Now, if we are to multiply by 'i' (which has been defined as the square root of minus 1) then we get:

 $$ i(x + i \cdot y ) = i \cdot x + i^2 \cdot y $$